-Berkeley became the first city to ban natural gas in new homes. ((Lindsey Moore/KQED))
+San Jose could become the latest city to ban natural gas in new homes.
+(Lindsey Moore/KQED)

 To reach its ambitious climate change goals, California will have to entice homeowners to electrify everything.
 The state is trying to become carbon neutral by 2045 and around a quarter of the state’s emissions come from energy used by buildings.